2 Columbus Circle: New design

 The current facade, designed by Brad Cloepfil for the Museum of Arts and Design (MAD), reuses the original massing; the upper loggia, the portholes, and the marble panels on the facade were removed.
-The building's concave curve on Columbus Circle was preserved.
-The ground-story loggia was also preserved because it was one of the key portions of the superstructure; it was enclosed behind a 13 ft glass wall.
+The building's concave curve on Columbus Circle was preserved, as was the ground-story loggia, one of the key portions of the superstructure.
+The loggia was enclosed behind a 13 ft glass wall.
 Cloepfil had spoken negatively of Stone's original design, having regarded it as "frightening" ever since the 1970s when he was an architecture student.

+The original openings at the facade's corners were removed.
 The new facade consists of 4 in terracotta panels separated by deep grooves.
 The white terracotta panels are stippled, giving a sparkling appearance in sunlight.
 At different times of day, the panels give the impression that they are slightly changing in color.
 Behind the terracotta panels are horizontal openings, which measure 30 in wide and are carved into the outer bearing walls.
 To reduce deflection, the grooves are spanned by large metal pins.
 There are one-story-high vertical panels of fritted glass, which connect the grooves on each floor.
 The glass strips and grooves create continuous strips on each elevation of the facade and are designed in a manner resembling a switchback.
 There are also glass strips at the northwest and northeast corners of the lower stories, which illuminate the galleries inside.

 The top stories use the most glass and are illuminated by transparent, translucent, and fritted glass panels.
 Cloepfil said he wanted the new design "'to emphasize its role as a marker on Columbus Circle in juxtaposition to all the noise around it".
 Against Cloepfil's wishes, MAD's board and its director Holly Hotchner ordered that a band of windows be added near the top of the facade.
-This horizontal element connected two vertical strips of windows on the Columbus Circle elevation, creating an "H" shape; another vertical strip on the Eighth Avenue elevation was designed in an "I" shape.
-The windows appeared to spell out the word "HI" from the northwest.
+This horizontal element connected two vertical strips of windows on the Columbus Circle elevation, creating an "H" shape.
+Another vertical strip on the Eighth Avenue elevation was designed in an "I" shape; taken together, the windows appeared to spell out the word "HI" from the northwest.